Monsoon Awareness

 Canada De Los Alamos, Photo Courtesy of SFC Public Works

-If you are not on a County, State, or City maintained road, chances are you are on a private road.
+Many roads within Santa Fe County can be washed out.
+Some have low water crossings.
+If you are not on a County, State, City or Town maintained public or private road, chances are you are on a private road.
 A majority of residential "streets" in the greater Santa Fe County area are private.
 That means it's incumbent upon the residents to maintain that road.
 This includes arroyos, culverts, drainage ditches, drainage pipes, runoff etc...
 If you are part of an HOA or road association, speak to them about road maintenance.
 Some areas don't have an HOA or road association.
 In that case, you may have to have an agreement with your neighbors to share the cost of maintaining a road.
-If you live near a historical acequia, it could be maintained by the Acequia Commission.
-Generally, owners with water rights in an Acequia are responsible for maintenance.
-If they do not have water rights that may fall on the local Acequia Commission.
-Speak to your local Acequia Commission for more information.

 Flooding